 Laughin' & Talkin’: A Study in Translating Line into Space

-Laughin' & Talkin': A Study in Translating Line into Space is a wall sculpture based on a 1964 drawing by Romare Bearden.
-Through sustained study, material experimentation, and processes of transformation, the work explores how the formal relationships within an image can move from one medium to another without becoming a literal copy.
-Rather than reproducing Bearden's drawing, the sculpture asks what can be carried across forms while preserving the spirit of gathering, conversation, joy, and collective presence that gave rise to the drawing.
+Laughin' & Talkin': A Study in Translating Line Into Space is a wall sculpture I am developing during my 2026 Ranch Studios Artist Residency at the Eames Institute.
+Based on a 1964 drawing by Romare Bearden, the work emerged through sustained study, material experimentation, and iterative processes of translation—all exploring how the formal relationships within an image can move from one medium to another while creating an entirely new work of art.
+Rather than reproducing Bearden's drawing, the sculpture asks what can be carried across forms while preserving the spirit of gathering, conversation, joy, and collective presence that gave rise to the original work.

 an evolving project

-Rather than documenting a finished work, this page follows the making of Laughin' & Talkin' as it develops.
-The sections below trace the conversations, experiments, and material decisions shaping the sculpture as I continue to refine it for its debut at the Petaluma Arts Center in January 2027.
+This page follows the making of Laughin' & Talkin' as it develops; tracing the conversations, experiments, and material decisions shaping the sculpture as I refine it for its debut at the Petaluma Arts Center in January 2027.

 the gifted drawing

-Laughin' & Talkin': A Study in Translating Line into Space began with a gift.
+Laughin' & Talkin': A Study in Translating Line Into Space began with an unexpected message.

 That shift changed everything.